Loki-Silvres/Car-Racing-PPO/README.md

 # Car Racing PPO

-This repository provides an implementation of the Proximal Policy Optimization (PPO) algorithm tailored for training an agent to master the [CarRacing-v3](https://gym.openai.com/envs/CarRacing-v0/) environment from OpenAI Gym.
+This repository provides an implementation of the Proximal Policy Optimization (PPO) algorithm for training an agent to master the [CarRacing-v3](https://gym.openai.com/envs/CarRacing-v0/) environment from OpenAI Gym with StableBaselines3.
 It aims to offer a straightforward yet powerful setup for both training and evaluating reinforcement learning agents in continuous control tasks.

 ## Prerequisites